504aguiluz/sprite-battle-proto/README.md

 - title screen opens with a start game button
 - two players and their stat screens populate upon starting game
-- character with initiative's background image populates
+- character (with initiative)'s background image populates
 - 3 action options:
     + fight
     + character ability
     + heal
-- when a player reaches 0HP, they lose the round
+- when a player reaches 0 HP, they lose the round

 # STRETCH GOALS (**version 2.0**)